kamilburda/batcher/docs/sections/Customization/Procedures.md

 For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to `Name`.

 Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).

+### Resize to layer size

+*Only available for: Batch Convert, Export Images, Export Layers*

+If enabled, the image canvas will be resized to fit the layers.
+For Export Layers, this means that the exported image will have the same dimensions as the layer to export.

+This procedure is enabled by default for Export Layers.

+To keep the image canvas intact (thus keeping the layer position within the image), uncheck this procedure.
+Note that in that case the layers will be cut off if they are partially outside the image canvas.

 ### Scale